msztolcman/versionner/README.md

     optional arguments:
-      -h, --help            show this help message and exit --file FILE, -f FILE  path to file where version is saved --version, -v         show program's version number and exit
+      -h, --help            show this help message and exit --file VERSION_FILE, -f VERSION_FILE
+                            path to file where version is saved --version, -v         show program's version number and exit --date-format DATE_FORMAT
+                            Date format used in project files

 So, there are three commands: `init`, `up` and `set`.
 We want to look at this: